hamidgokce/MY_PROJECTS/aws/hands-on/07_31_2021-VPC_01_create-first-vpc/README.md

   - Select 'clarus-az1c-public-subnet' subnet ---> Action ---> Modify auto-assign
   IP settings  ---> select 'Enable auto-assign public IPv4 address' ---> Save

 - Create two instances .
 One is in the Private and the other one is in Public subnet.
-Show the public and private IPs of instances.
+Show the public and private IPs of instances...